 ETP (Death benefit) - Code T

-This is a death benefit payment directly to a trustee of the deceased estate.
-This person may be an executor or administrator who has been granted probate or letters of administration by a court.
+It is a death benefit payment directly to a trustee of the deceased's estate.
+The person may be an executor or administrator who has been granted probate or letters of administration by a court.

 ETP (Life benefit) - Code O